These terms and conditions set out how we will do business with you.

 1.2 Where the Consumer Guarantees Act 1993 applies to any goods, nothing in these Terms and Conditions affects the Customers rights and remedies under that Act.
 If acquired for the purposes of business then the Consumer Guarantees Act 1993 and sections 9, 12A, 13 and 14(1) of the Fair Trading Act 1986 do not apply.

-All prices, and any offers for supply or price lists, are subject to variation without notice.
+2.1 All prices, and any offers for supply or price lists, are subject to variation without notice.
 All prices include GST and exclude freight (unless by prior arrangement).
 Trade prices to approved trade account holders exclude GST, which is payable in addition to the prices and at the same time.

-On receipt of the Customer’s order, the Vendor will acknowledge availablity, or otherwise, of the goods required with an ‘order confirmation’, or ‘service confirmation’, which may request a non-refundable deposit of up to 25%, payable immediately.
-If, after 30 days, no deposit is received, the order may be cancelled without notice.
-Confirmed orders will be supplied in full, subject to any shortages caused by conditions beyond our control.
+3.1 On receipt of the Customer’s order, the Vendor will acknowledge availability, or otherwise, of the goods required with an ‘order confirmation’, or ‘service confirmation’, which may request a non-refundable deposit of between 25% and 100%, payable immediately.

-The balance of the invoice is payable on collection.
-For approved trade account holders (those who have completed our credit application form, and been approved), payment is due on the 20th of the month following delivery.
+4.1 The balance of the invoice is payable on collection.
+For approved trade account holders, (those who have completed our credit application form, and been approved) payment is due on the 20th of the month following delivery.
 Credit is given at the Vendor’s absolute discretion and may be suspended at any time without notification to the Customer.
-Payment may be made direct to our bank account, or by cheque, credit card or cash.
+Any different payment arrangements will only be valid if both parties agree in writing in advance.

-All goods remain the property of the Vendor until full payment has been received.
+5.1 All goods remain the property of the Vendor until full payment has been received.

-Any overdue accounts will be charged compounding interest at 3% per month.
+6.1 Any overdue accounts will be charged compounding interest at 3% per month.
 The Vendor has the option to suspend the delivery of further goods until the account is paid in full.